Bhagalpur: Shri Champapur Digamber Jain Temple

 Champapur is an ancient and historic Teerth Kshetra of Jainism.
-It is the place where all the five Kalyanaks i.e., Garbha, Janam, Tapa, KevalGyan and Moksha Kalyanak of Bhagwan Vasupujya, the 12th Jain Teerthankar, have taken place.
+It is the place where all the five Kalyanaks, Garbha, Janam, Tapa, KevalGyan, and Moksha Kalyanak of Bhagwan Vasupujya, the 12th Jain Teerthankar, have taken place.
 Champapur was the capital of Anga Janpada, one of the 52 Janapadas established by Adi Teerthankar Bhagwan Rishabh Deo.
 Champapur also existed as Mahajanapada among the six Mahajanapadas during the time of Bhagwan Mahavira Swami.

 The three Chaturmas of Bhagwan Mahavira Swami during his Dikshakal, religious propagation centre of Anga-Banga-Magadh-Vaishali, test of modesty of Sati Subhadra and Anantmati, Aahardan to Bhagwan Mahaveer Swami by Sati Chandan Bala have taken place in Champapur.
-Champapur is also related to great stories of 'origin of Harivansha, Shripal-Mainasundari, Shri Dharma Ghosh Muni, King Karna of Mahabharata, King Mudrak and great architect Vishvakarman’.
+Champapur is also related to great stories of 'origin of Harivansha, Shripal-Mainasundari, Shri Dharma Ghosh Muni, King Karna of Mahabharata, King Mudrak and great architect Vishvakarman'.

-The main temple of Champapur Siddha Kshetra is quite ancient (about 2500 years).
-This temple being symbolic of 'Panch Kalyanaka' is adorned with 5 altars, magnificent spire and 2 columns of fame.
-It is said that there were 4 'Columns of Fame (Keerti Stambha)’ which existed in four corners of the campus of the temple.
-Later on the 2 out of 4 were destroyed in the earthquake of year 1934 and repair (Jirnoddhar) of other 2 columns was done in 1938.
+The main temple of Champapur Siddha Kshetra is about 2500 years old.
+This temple, being symbolic of 'Panch Kalyanaka', is adorned with 5 altars, magnificent spire, and 2 columns of fame.
+It is said that there were 4 'Columns of Fame (Keerti Stambha)' which existed in four corners of the campus of the temple.
+Later on, 2 out of 4 were destroyed in the earthquake of year 1934 and repair (Jirnoddhar) of other 2 columns was done in 1938.
 The 'Columns of Fame' are about 2200 years old.